Ratio of tiling generating functions of semi-hexagons and quartered hexagons with dents: Appendix: Proofs of Lemmas --

 \begin{proof}[Proof of Lemma \ref{semilem1}] We define $t=b-l$, where $l$ is the size of the maximal dent cluster attaching to the lower-right corner of the semi-hexagon $S=S_{a,b}(\textbf{a})$.
 We prove the lemma by induction on $a+b+t$.

 The base cases are the situations when at least one of the parameters $a,b,t$ equal to $0$.
-If $b=0$, then our region is degenerated, and the tiling formula becomes ``1=1."
+If $b=0$, then our region is degenerated, and the tiling formula is obviously true.
 If $a=0$ or $t=0$, then our region has only one tiling, as shown in Figure \ref{Fig:base2}(a) or (b), respectively.
 It is easy to verify the tiling formula in these cases.

 For the induction step we assume that $a,b,t>0$ and that the lemma holds for any semi-hexagons whose sum of $a$-, $b$-, and $t$-parameters is strictly less than $a+b+t$.
 It is easy to see that we can assume $s_1=1$ and $s_m=x+m$.
-Otherwise, one can remove forced lozenges from $S$ to obtain a smaller region (see Figure \ref{Fig:base2}(c) for the case $s_1>1$; the case $s_b<a+b$ is similar by symmetry), and the lemma follows from the induction hypothesis.
+Otherwise, one can remove forced lozenges from $S$ to obtain a smaller region of the same type (see Figure \ref{Fig:base2}(c) for the case $s_1>1$; the case $s_b<a+b$ is similar by symmetry), and the lemma follows from the induction hypothesis.

-Assume that $s_k$ is the first dent position so that there is no dent on right of its (i.e., $s_{k+1}>s_k+1$).
+Assume that $s_k$ is the first dent position so that there is no dent on right of its (in ptarticular, $s_{k+1}>s_k+1$).
 We consider the region $R$ obtained from $S$ by filling the $s_k$-dent.
-This way $R$ has one more up-pointing triangles than down-pointing triangles.
+In particular, $R$ has one more up-pointing triangles than down-pointing triangles.
 We apply Kuo condensation in Lemma \ref{kuothm1} to the dual graph $G$ of $R$ with the four vertices $u,v,w,s$ as shown in Figure \ref{Fig:base4}.
 More precisely, the $u$-triangle is the up-pointing unit triangles at the upper-left corner and the $s$-triangle is the down-pointing unit triangle at the upper-right corner.
 The $v$-triangle is at the position of $\alpha=s_k$ and the $w$ position is at the position $\beta=s_{b-t+1}-1$.
 Considering the removal of forced lozenges as in Figure \ref{Fig:base3}, we get the following recurrence

 (The weights of forced lozenges cancel out.)
 Then the lemma follows from the induction principle.

 \end{proof}